Active case

 Scientific studies and social media companies’ internal research point toward social media use creating and increasing depression.
 The potentially dangerous impact of social media apps may be felt most acutely among young people.

-- Constant social media use among young people: While a majority of teens use social media platforms daily, the Pew Research Center found that more than one in three reported being “on at least one [social media app] almost constantly.”
-The survey found that the most frequently used social media apps/sites among adolescents include YouTube, TikTok, Instagram, Snapchat and Facebook.
+While a majority of teens use social media platforms daily, the Pew Research Center found in 2022 that more than one in three reported being “on at least one [social media app] almost constantly.”
+The survey found the most frequently used social media apps/sites among adolescents include YouTube, TikTok, Instagram, Snapchat and Facebook.

-- Social media as the culprit: A survey of young people found respondents overwhelmingly believed that social media is the driving force behind declining mental well-being among young people.
+A survey of young people found respondents overwhelmingly believed that social media is the driving force behind declining mental well-being among young people.
+A 2024 survey also found 46% of American teens believe social media takes them away from other activities that matter to them.

 Emerging science seems to clarify the effects of social media on kids, teens and young adults.